 Dovecot is a Mail Delivery Agent, written with security primarily in mind.
 It supports the major mailbox formats: mbox or Maildir.
 This section explain how to set it up as an imap or pop3 server.

-To install dovecot, run the following command in the command prompt:
+To install a basic Dovecot server with common pop3 and imap functions, run the following command in the command prompt:

-You should configure your Mail Transport Agent (MTA) to transfer the incoming mail to this type of mailbox if it is different from the one you have configured.
+You should configure your Mail Transport Agent (MTA) to transfer the incoming mail to the selected type of mailbox if it is different from the one you have configured.

 If you have enabled imap, or pop3, you can also try to log in with the commands telnet localhost pop3 or telnet localhost imap2.
 If you see something like the following, the installation has been successful: